 Cockburn’s is also a special Port wine lodge, though, especially because it includes something pretty unique.

 Cockburn’s tour includes the usual history lesson and the great tasting you would expect, but alongside them you get the one of a kind (and I do mean one of a kind!) chance to see the coopers, working to fix the Port wine barrels with mallets in hand.
+It is truly a privilege to see the wood masters doing their magic!

 How to get there: If you want to use public transports, you can catch either the 901 or 906 bus and exit at the Rosa Mota stop, which is just 4 minutes away from the lodge.
-I would recommend you get an Uber instead, though, since it’s a quicker option.
+I would recommend you get an Uber though, since it’s a quicker option.

 Admire the masterworks of Portugal’s own Michelangelo

+The museum is much more than just sculpture though.
 You’ll see everything from an Ancient Roman sarcophagus (thankfully it’s empty) to paintings from other famous artists from Porto, like Aurélia de Sousa.
-On top of this, you even get to explore the only Royal Palace that Porto had, just by walking through the museum.
+On top of this, you even get to explore the only Royal Palace that Porto ever had, just by walking through the museum.

 How to get there: The Museum just is one minute away from the Hospital de Santo António bus stop.

-It’s time to get to the other monument that’s in every Porto bucket list, the Luiz I Bridge.
+It’s time to get to the other monument that’s in every Porto bucket list, the Luiz I bridge.
 Anyone can tell you that you should walk across the bridge (the view is amazing), but what they won’t tell you is that you should focus on the kids on the lower deck.

 How to get there: the best spots to see the divers are the banks of the Douro river on either side of the bridge’s lower deck.
 They’re a 12 minutes’ walk down from the São Bento train station.